dag7dev/dag-anki-cards/README.md

 3. Import the `.apkg` files in the `decks` folder in Anki.
 4. Done!
 You should now have all the cards in your Anki decks.

 NOTE: for now, apkg files are not updated automatically.
-See last commit date.
+See the last commit date.
 If you want to update them, you have to do it manually (see below).

 ## How to use (for Obsidian and Anki users)
 1. Download the [Anki desktop app](https://apps.ankiweb.net/).